 He impressed Cross, the San Antonio singer-songwriter who became an international sensation himself with his 1980 Grammy-winning hit “Sailing,” while playing in Cross’ recording sessions.

-While waiting for his break, Johnson was earning money playing on recordings by such artists as Cross, Carole King and Cat Stevens.
+While waiting for his break, Eric Johnson was earning money playing on recordings by such artists as Cross, Carole King and Cat Stevens.

 As for the popular television music show that originated in Austin, he had tried repeatedly to convince the producers to give him a chance in front of the cameras, with no success.